 “The [Western] Hemisphere is our neighborhood, and we all have shared interests and values here,” said Maj.
 Gen. William Thigpen, commanding general of Army South and the Multinational Forces South commander of PANAMAX 2022, during the opening of the exercise.
 “This is a great opportunity to train together, build interoperability and really strengthen our partnerships.”

 PANAMAX is an exercise that uses communication themes and operational understanding between joint, combined and interagency operations in order to increase interoperability by emphasizing common interests and establish cooperative solutions through comprehensive and integrated responses to simulated transnational threats in the region.

-PANAMAX began in 2003 with Chile, Panama and the U.S. with a focus on maritime security of the Panama Canal has grown to become one of the largest coalition command post exercises in the world.
+PANAMAX began in 2003 with Chile, Panama and the U.S. with a focus on maritime security of the Panama Canal.
+The exercise has since grown to become one of the largest coalition command post exercises in the world.

 Chilean Army Logistics Division Commander and Deputy Commanding General of Multinational Forces for PANAMAX 2022, Maj.
 Gen. Ricardo Stangher, said the collaboration undertaken by this multinational exercise contributes to establish lasting partnerships and capabilities, for the security of the Western Hemisphere.